inblocks/precedence/README.md

 }
 ```

-We can see that both requests return the same result.
+We can see that both requests return the same result, both chains have the same the last record.

 ---

-To delete an entire records chain, not the blockchain itself but all records that belong to a chain and the chain itself, you can run the following command:
+To delete an entire chain, not the blockchain itself but all records that belong to a chain, you can run the following command:

 ```bash
 curl -XDELETE "$api/chains/chain1?pretty=true&data=true"